Kkalkotwar/Kkalkotwar/README.md

 - 👋 Hi, I’m Kunal Kalkotwar
 - 👀 I’m a Data Science Enthusiast, persued Mechanincal Engineering by profession
-- 🌱 I’m currently learning Data Analytics and Data Science
+- 🌱 Data Scientist at TATA Technologies - Smart Manufacturing and Digital Twin (CoE)
 - 💞️ I’m looking to collaborate on LinkedIN, and GitHub
 - 📫 How to reach me, can reach me through LinkedIN and Facebook